carcaschoi/tinfoil-json/README.md

 * You don't need to add shop manually if the shop link is updated

 # How to use
-Just Add this Ulimate server in tinfoil.
+You are recommend to delete file [switch/tinfoil/locations.conf] before adding server Just Add this Ulimate server in tinfoil.
 It will auto run all the alternative shops

 ```